-Global policy on client and engagement acceptance and continuance managing risk, protecting EY people and meeting regulatory requirements.
+The EY global policy on client and engagement acceptance sets out principles for member firms to determine whether to accept a new client, a new engagement with an existing client, or to continue with an existing client or engagement.
+These principles are fundamental to maintaining quality, managing risk, protecting EY people and meeting regulatory requirements.
 The EY global policy on client and engagement acceptance is an example of a policy issued by EYG to help ensure the adherence to EY values, to address network risk and to drive consistency in the System of Quality Management.